Wood Love

 Wood Love (German title: Ein Sommernachtstraum) is a 1925 German silent comedy film directed by Hans Neumann and starring Werner Krauss, Valeska Gert and Alexander Granach.
 It was an adaptation of William Shakespeare's A Midsummer Night's Dream.

 Ernö Metzner worked as the film's art director.

+Preservation

+A Midsummer Night's Dream (Ein Sommernachtstraum) was preserved and restored by the UCLA Film & Television Archive and The Film Foundation from a 35mm nitrate silent tinted print.
+Restoration funding was provided by Hobson/Lucas Family Foundation.
+The restoration had its Los Angeles premiere at the 2024 UCLA Festival of Preservation.